mun1bxD/PortSwigger-Labs/Cross-Origin-Resource-Sharing/All Lab.md

 </script>"></iframe>
 ```
+Go to exploit server and paste

+<img src="images/image12.png" alt="third" width="500">

 Decode the result of access log

-<img src="images/image12.png" alt="third" width="500">
+<img src="images/image13.png" alt="third" width="500">

 And submit api key

-<img src="images/image13.png" alt="third" width="500">

 Notice the use of an iframe sandbox as this generates a null origin request.